HamzaMarz/finora-smart-personal-finance/README.md

 - CORS configuration
 - No sensitive data in logs

+---

 ## 🌐 Offline Support

 - IndexedDB for client-side storage
-- Service worker for offline caching
+-Service worker for offline caching
 - Sync queue for offline operations
 - Automatic retry on reconnection

+---

 ## 📱 PWA Installation